 ENGAGE’s ethos is one of participation and interaction, not exclusion, so, we look forward to seeing many of you experiencing the sights and sounds of this unique Arts Festival in West Cork.

 We are very indebted to Cork County Council and the Arts Council for their support.
-We also thank our other sponsors and friends, the venue owners, our many supporters, volunteers and helpers and all others whose efforts have been critical to the running of this event.
+Engage is delighted to have The Irish Examiner on board as Media Partners for 2015.
+Thank you too to our other sponsors and friends, the venue owners, our many supporters, volunteers and helpers and all others whose efforts have been critical to the running of this event.